Serpens: Tail objects

-Part of the galactic plane passes through the tail, and thus Serpens Cauda is rich in deep-sky objects within our own galaxy.
-The Eagle Nebula and its associated star cluster, Messier 16 lie around 5,700 light-years from Earth in the direction of the galactic center.
+Part of the galactic plane passes through the tail, and thus Serpens Cauda is rich in deep-sky objects within the Milky Way galaxy.
+The Eagle Nebula and its associated star cluster, Messier 16 lie around 5,700 light-years from Earth in the direction of the Galactic Center.
 The nebula measures 70 light-years by 50 light-years and contains the Pillars of Creation, three dust clouds that became famous for the image taken by the Hubble Space Telescope.
 The stars being born in the Eagle Nebula, added to those with an approximate age of 5 million years have an average temperature of 45,000 kelvins and produce prodigious amounts of radiation that will eventually destroy the dust pillars.
 Despite its fame, the Eagle Nebula is fairly dim, with an integrated magnitude of approximately 6.0.
 The star-forming regions in the nebula are often evaporating gaseous globules; unlike Bok globules they only hold one protostar.

 North of Messier 16, at a distance of approximately 2000 parsecs, is the OB association Serpens OB2, containing over 100 OB stars.
 Around 5 million years old, the association appears to still contain star-forming regions, and the light from its stars is illuminating the HII region S 54.
 Within this HII region is the open cluster NGC 6604, which is the same age as the surrounding OB association, and the cluster is now thought to simply be the densest part of it.
 The cluster appears to be producing a thermal chimney of ionized gas, caused by the interaction of the gas from the galactic disk with the galactic halo.